AnthonyDadivasDuren/SortingVisualizer/README.md

-# Algorithms and Data Structures - Sorting Visualizer Asignment
+# Algorithms and Data Structures - Sorting Visualizer Assignment

 Built with C++ and Raylib.